Academic Success Program

 Students learn to parse and interpret statutes, helping them extract policy from judicial opinions.
 They are introduced to various methods of legal reasoning.
 Much of the second half of the term concentrates on writing through the use of writing labs and grammar software.
 Students receive further instruction on the use of learning technologies such as CALI and the law school’s Libguide study guides.
 Students take a number of practice exams to better learn how to apply the law to facts.

 In their second semester, any student may opt to enroll in Academic Success Program II, a non-credit course that meets twice a week for the duration of the semester.
 ASP II is mandatory for students who fail to achieve a 2.33 GPA in their first semester.
 The course covers topics including proper class preparation, time management, outlining, flowcharting, essay writing, and answering multiple-choice questions.
 The course also includes classes on improving legal writing and legal citation.

-All students placed on academic probation after their first year must take Academic Success Program III, a non-credit course that meets once a week for the duration of the semester.
+All students placed on academic probation after their first year must take Academic Intervention Directed Study, a non-credit course that meets once a week for the duration of the semester.
 This course is also available to all students regardless of academic standing.
 The course covers topics including time management, outlining, flowcharting, essay writing, and answering multiple-choice questions.
 Students take multiple practice exams in an effort to resolve their weaknesses and build their strengths.

 Bar Preparation Program

 To help students prepare for the bar examination, LMU Law offers bar examination preparation courses in the fall, spring, and summer.
 These courses are not a substitute for commercial bar review courses, but rather provide students with a head start to ensure they are better prepared to pass the exam on their first attempt.